rddq/prisoners-dilemma-simulator/README.md

 # Prisoner's Dilemma Simulator

 Prisoner's Dilemma Simulator is Python software that simulates repeated-play Prisoner's Dilemma games.
 It was created for a BYU CS 670 Multi-Agent Systems lab.
+An introduction to the problem domain and analysis of results is included in the LaTeX writeup, viewable as a pdf.

 ## Getting Started